carbon-design-system/sveld/README.md

 JSON adds `exports` and `totalExports`.
 Markdown adds an "Exports" section.
 Each item has `name`, `kind`, type text, optional JSDoc `description`, `source`, and — same as props — optional `@deprecated` and pass-through `tags`.
 A deprecated export's name is struck through in the Markdown table, same as a deprecated prop.
 See [`@deprecated`](#deprecated).

 An overloaded function (repeated `export function f(...)` signatures, or an import re-exported through a barrel) always documents the implementation signature, i.e. the last declaration.
 An `enum` export's `type` is the literal union of its members' values (`"A" | "B"` for a string enum, `0 | 1` for a numeric one), falling back to the bare enum name when a member's value can't be determined (e.g. a computed initializer).
 A name the barrel exports itself (`export const X` or `export { X } from "./x"`) wins over the same name from an `export *`, as it does at runtime.
 When two `export *` statements bring in the same name from different modules (`export * from "./a"; export * from "./b"`), `sveld` keeps whichever was declared first and prints a warning; it does not silently pick one or emit both.
+A namespace re-export (`export * as utils from "./utils"`) documents the one `const` export `utils`, with the wrapped module as its `source`; the names inside `./utils` aren't exports of the barrel, so they aren't listed.

 ## JSON Output